Basic Database Access¶

 ).all()

-To filter rows based on conditions, chain the column name with two underscores.
-Conditions supported are listed here, but the most commonly used ones are:
+Filter rows based on conditions by chaining the column name with two underscores.
+Supported conditions are listed here, but the most commonly used ones are:

 contains